Jelloeater/SpeedTestLogger/README.md

 # SpeedTestLogger
-Buld commands
+##Buld commands
-* docker-compose up -d

-OR

-docker build . -f ./speed/Dockerfile

-BUT
+`docker-compose up -d`

+**BUT**

-You are going to need a Postgres DB as well
+You are going to need a Postgres DB as well, the docker-compose will provide that

-To run test (w/ cron for example):
+To run speed test (w/ cron for example):

-* docker start speedtest
+`docker start speedtest`

-See docker-compose.yml for production
+* See docker-compose.yml for production
-See individual Dockerfile's for pip requirments
+* See individual Dockerfile's for pip requirments
-See .gitlab-ci.yml for test enviroment
+* See .gitlab-ci.yml for test enviroment

+##**NOTE**

+You CANNOT run the docker files from the directory they are in, or you will get add errors.
+If you try and change it to run from where it is, you will get import errors.

+It works this way, trust me.

 ## Credits
 Borrowed SpeedTest Parser from james-atkinson/speedcomplainer